Andrew Dehan13-Minute Read

-A cash-out refinance involves replacing the current first mortgage on your home with a new one.
-You’ll fill out a mortgage application, have your income and assets verified and go through a credit check, among other requirements.
-Because you’re looking to tap equity, there’s also going to be a property valuation involved.
+Cash-out refinancing involves replacing the current first mortgage on your home with a new one.
+You’ll fill out a mortgage application, have your income and assets verified, and go through a credit check, among other requirements.
+Because you’re looking to tap equity, a property valuation will also be involved.

-In a cash-out refinance, instead of writing a check to the lender at closing, you get a check from the lender.
+In a cash-out refinance, instead of writing a check to the lender at closing, you’ll receive a check from the lender.
 The amount of the check is dependent on how much equity you have in the home.
-In determining how much you qualify to take out, for the most part, lenders follow the guidelines of one of several major mortgage investors.

-When it comes to FHA and conventional loans, you have to leave at least 20% equity in your home, so if you plan on doing a cash-out refi, you need to know how much your home is worth to determine whether the amount of equity you have will actually allow you to accomplish your goals after the refinance.
+When refinancing an FHA or conventional loan, you have to leave at least 20% equity in your home.
+So if you plan on doing a cash-out refi, you need to know how much your home is worth to determine whether the amount of equity you have will actually allow you to accomplish your goals after the refinance.

-Let’s do some math to show you an example.
 Say you’re looking into a cash-out refinance to help fund a renovation project that’s going to cost $40,000.
-Let’s assume the same $400,000 home value.
-No matter what, with a conventional or FHA loan, you’ll have to leave at least 20% equity in your home, which means the absolute most you could theoretically borrow is $320,000 (0.8 x 400,000).
+Let’s assume the value of your home is $400,000.
+With a conventional or FHA loan, you’ll have to leave at least 20% equity in your home, which means the absolute most you could borrow is $320,000 (0.8 x 400,000).

 Because $40,000 is 10% equity on a $400,000 home, you would need at least 30% existing equity.
 This puts your current mortgage balance at 280,000: 400,000 – (400,000*0.3).

-The one exception to the rule that you have to leave 20% equity in your home in a cash-out refinance is VA loans.
-With a FICO® score of 580 minimum, you must have at least 10% equity left in the home after taking cash out.
-You can also convert your full equity into cash in a cash-out refi if you have a FICO® score of at least 620.
+The one exception to the rule that you have to leave 20% equity in your home is a VA cash-out refinance loan.
+With a minimum FICO® Score of 580, you must have at least 10% equity left in the home after taking cash out.
+You can also convert your full equity into cash in a cash-out refi if you have a FICO® Score of at least 620.